raspiblitz/raspiblitz/ci/README.md

   ```
   make arm-rpi-lean-image
   ```
-* find the image and sh256 hashes in the `ci/arm64-rpi/packer-builder-arm` directory
+* find the image and sha256 hashes in the `ci/arm64-rpi/packer-builder-arm` directory
 * the .img.gz file can be written to an SDcard directly with Balena Etcher

-### Generate an amd64 image
+### Generate an amd64 image with gnome desktop
 The workflow locally and in github actions generates a .qcow2 format amd64 image.
 * Tested with
   * libvirt / virsh / virt-manager (https://virt-manager.org/)
   * written to disk and booted with legacy boot (non-UEFI)
   ```
-  make amd64-lean-image
+  make amd64-lean-desktop-image
   ```
-* find the compressed .qcow2 image and sh256 hashes in the `ci/amd64/builds` directory
+* find the compressed .qcow2 image and sha256 hashes in the `ci/amd64/builds` directory

 ## Images generated in github actions
 * To see the downloadable artifacts will need to log in to GitHub